jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (2AB) If the court imposes special conditions on an offender, the special conditions may apply for as long as, but no longer than, the standard conditions apply to the offender.
 (2B) In this section,—
   - **sentence expiry date** has the meaning given to it in section 4 of the Parole Act 2002
-  - **special conditions** includes, without limitation, conditions of a kind described in section 15(3) of the Parole Act 2002, other than an electronic monitoring condition as referred to in section 15(3)﻿(f) of that Act, or a residential restriction condition as referred to in section 15(3)﻿(ab) of that Act
+  - **special conditions** includes, without limitation, conditions of a kind described in section 15(3) of the Parole Act 2002, other than a residential restriction condition referred to in section 15(3)﻿(ab) of that Act
   - **standard conditions** means the conditions set out in section 14(1) of the Parole Act 2002.
 (3) A special condition must not be imposed unless it is designed to— (a) reduce the risk of reoffending by the offender; or (b) facilitate or promote the rehabilitation and reintegration of the offender; or (c) provide for the reasonable concerns of victims of the offender.
+(3A) The court must not impose an electronic monitoring condition described in section 15(3)﻿(f) of the Parole Act 2002 unless it has had regard to the opinion of the chief executive of the Department of Corrections in a pre-sentence report provided under section 26.
 (4) No offender may be made subject to a special condition that requires the offender to take prescription medication unless the offender—
   (a) has been fully advised, by a person who is qualified to prescribe that medication, about the nature and likely or intended effect of the medication and any known risks; and
   (b) consents to taking the prescription medication.